CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 21 NCAC 39 .0402 TIME AND PLACE OF EXAMINATION

-(a) The Board may schedule on-site wastewater contractor, inspector, or evaluator examinations in addition to the required examinations pursuant to G.S.
+(a) The Board may schedule on-site wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator examinations in addition to the required examinations pursuant to G.S.
 90A-77.
 Additional examinations may be scheduled by the Board if the Board determines that the three scheduled examinations are insufficient due to the number of applicants for examination or the time between examinations.
-Information regarding the date, time, and place shall be made available on the Board's web site or upon request.
+Information regarding the date, time, and place of all exams shall be made available on the Board's web site or upon request.

 (b) The Board shall notify each applicant filing for examination in writing of the date, time, and place of the examination.